vitar/hcf/src/100-theory/110-matrix.md

 ## Why the Matrix Exists

 The **HCS Matrix** captures the *minimum viable structure of cooperation*.<br/>
-It defines the smallest set of interacting forces required for human collaboration to emerge and remain sustainable.
+It defines the minimal set of interacting forces required for cooperation to emerge, stabilize, and evolve.

 It is not a framework or process map — it’s a **diagnostic lens**.<br/>
 It helps you identify *which essential conditions and needs are present, missing, or misaligned* in any collaborative system — from teams and partnerships to entire organizations.

 When mapped across real situations, the Matrix shows *why cooperation either flourishes or fractures*, long before outcomes or metrics reveal the symptoms.

+Each intersection represents a function of cooperation, later used by the Diagnostic Workflow to connect theory to practical improvement.

 ## Dimensions of the Matrix